 Through the Lacuna Festivals we hope to;

-- Promote quality, contemporary (and sometimes challenging) art to communities isolated from mainland Europe which, therefore have limited access to Arts & Culture.
+- Promote quality, contemporary (and sometimes challenging) art to communities isolated from mainland Europe which, therefore have limited access to international, contemporary arts.

 Offer something local/translocal for both resident and visiting artists through stimulating local creatives and the local culture.